sagodev/fragua/README.md

 * One registry
 * One agent
 * One warehouse
+* One StepIndex

 It provides APIs to:

-* Create and manage function sets
+* Create and manage function sets (optionally tagged to prevent step builder creation)
 * Register functions and pipelines
+* Compile declarative pipelines with macros
 * Execute pipelines
 * Retrieve execution results